eqdiag/rayTraceWeekend/README.md

 # rayTraceWeekend

-Compulsory offline ray tracer roughly based on Peter Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/) series.
+Offline ray tracer roughly based on Peter Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/) series.
 All dependencies are self-contained in this project using git's submodule system.

 ## Installation